ItsAl3xx/MyPortfolio/README.md

 I am also adding my resume so that recruters can reach out. the resume is going to be downloadable and kept up to date This is also integrated with my website.
 So it stays updated.

+this portfolio is going to be up to date